 Most of Ireland's large castle residences are now luxury castle hotels that have entertained dignitaries from Princes to Presidents.
 Ashford Castle and Dromoland Castle are two of Ireland's leading and most luxurious Ireland castle hotels.

 Situated on the banks of Lough Corrib in County Mayo, Ashford Castle is a majestic building of Victorian neo gothic architecture, though the castle's history dates back to 1228 when it was founded by the Anglo Norman de Burgo family.
 The Guinness family also owned Ashford Castle and the castle has hosted the Prince of Wales George V and President Ronald Reagan on his state visit to Ireland.

-Dromoland Castle; one of the more famous castle hotels Ireland has to offer, Dromloand Castle has also had a number of famous guests, including US presidents George W. Bush & Bill Clinton, Nelson Mandela and a host of Hollywood stars.
+One of the more luxurious castle hotels Ireland has to offer, Dromloand Castle has also had a number of famous guests, including US presidents George W. Bush & Bill Clinton, Nelson Mandela and a host of Hollywood stars.
 Situated in exquisite grounds in County Clare; Dromoland dates back to the 16th Century and is the ancestral home of the O'Brien Clan and Brian Boru the last High King of Ireland.
 Like Ashford, Dromoland Castle offers the utmost in five star luxury and is steeped in historic character.

 Two other historic Irish castles with a special interest of their own are Glin Castle in County Limerick and Ballygally Castle in County Antrim, both of which are reputed to be haunted castles.

 Situated on the banks of the River Shannon and this elegant 18th Century castle has been home to the Knights of Glin, the Fitzgerald family for over 700 years.
-But Glin Castle is also home to a friendly ghost, nicknamed Gerald.
+Glin Castle is also home to a friendly ghost, nicknamed Gerald.

 Located along the scenic Antrim coastline and dates back to 1625.
 The central tower of this stark and austere castle is said to be haunted and though there is a bedroom there, nobody has ever braved the full night.